 The steamer baskets are also super helpful when you're making stock; put them in after you've added the bones and veggies and they'll keep everything fully submerged.
 It's a lot easier to skim any scum off the top that way.

 Buy the 12 quart stock pot here!

-Okay, so I’ve come down hard on expensive, self-chilling ice cream makers before, but after borrowing this Breville ice cream maker from a friend, I’ve been converted.
-If you plan to make ice cream frequently, or if you can’t easily lift a heavy frozen ice cream maker bowl, Breville’s ice cream maker is a dream to use.
-It’s expensive, yes, and it only makes about a pint of ice cream at a time, but the fact that you can churn a batch of ice cream in less than an hour start-to-finish is kind of amazing.
+Okay, so I've come down hard on expensive, self-chilling ice cream makers before, but after borrowing this Breville ice cream maker from a friend, I've been converted.
+If you plan to make homemade ice cream frequently, or if you can't easily lift a heavy frozen ice cream maker bowl, Breville's ice cream maker is a dream to use.
+It's expensive, yes, but the fact that you can churn a batch of ice cream in less than an hour start-to-finish is absolutely amazing.

 It also has a "keep cool" setting that will periodically churn your ice cream when it's done for up to 3 hours, keeping it ready in case you aren't there just as it ends.
 I know I find deciding when my ice cream is "done" to be kind of stressful, especially since you can't really tell the finished consistency until you've let it set up in the freezer, so the fact that the Breville stops automatically when you get there and keeps it cool is a really nice feature.

 Downsides: The interior bowl is not dishwasher safe and can only be used with soft, silicone tools.
 It's a bit noisy, which I know a lot of reviewers have complained about, but it doesn't run for very long so I don't find the noise to be an issue.
 And it does only make 1 pint of ice cream at a time, unlike some of the less technologically advanced machines which can make a quart or more at a time.

 7. Boos Block wooden cutting board